PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch14/Readme.md

 The important projects part of this chapters repository folder are

 - Codebreaker.AppHost - the .NET Aspire host project.
 The app model is enhanced by an additional project running a SignalR hub and using Azure SignalR Services.
-- Codebreaker.Live – this is a new project hosting minimal APIs invoked by the game APIs service, and the SignalR hub.
+- Codebreaker.Live – the project we created in the previous chapter is changed to offer a gRPC service instead of a REST service.
-- Codebreaker.GameAPIs – this project is enhanced forwarding completed games to the live service.
+- Codebreaker.GameAPIs – this project is updated to include a gRPC client to invoke the live service.
+In addition to the REST service used by many different clients, as an alternative a gRPC service is added which is invoked by the bot service.
-- LiveTestClient – this is a new console application registering with the SignalR hub to receive completed games.
+- Codebreaker.Bot - the bot service is updated to use a gRPC client instead of REST to invoke the game APIs service.
+- LiveTestClient – you use the live test client from the previous chapter to verify if the SignalR service.

-Working through the code with this chapter, you can start using the service and bot projects from the previous chapter.
+Working through the code with this chapter, you can start using the service, bot, and live projects from the previous chapter.

 ## Deploy the application to Microsoft Azure